cognesy/instructor-php/README.md

 ## Feature highlights

 ### Core features

-- Get structured responses from LLM inference
+- Get structured responses from LLMs without writing boilerplate code
 - Validation of returned data
 - Automated retries in case of errors when LLM responds with invalid data
+- Integrate LLM support into your existing PHP code with minimal friction - no framework, no extensive code changes

 ### Flexible inputs

-- Process various types of input data: text, series of chat messages or images
+- Process various types of input data: text, series of chat messages or images using the same, simple API
 - 'Structured-to-structured' processing - provide object or array as an input and get object with the results of inference back
 - Demonstrate examples to improve the quality of inference